MorkWood2/odoo-exercise/README.md

 I would use a library like React and Sass.
 Super helpful dependencies that would make the functionality easier to implement.

-** My experience **

-It certainly was tricky, espectially the overlaping boxes on the grid.
-I did not have enough time to fill out the design complelety (coloring and adding more numberous event boxes with unique styling) and the way I engineered the grid lead to complications with the toggle functionality.

 **Things I would refactor if I was given more time**